Compensation and refunds

 Seamless rail travel with easy changes and refunds for peace of mind.

-The journey from Leeds to Edinburgh on the fastest train in 2 hours 53 minutes, usually 3 hours 12 minutes.
-Each day, 53 trains leave from Leeds, starting at 02:11 and ending at 23:34.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with TrainPal.
+From Leeds to Edinburgh, take the fastest train in 2 hours 53 minutes, typically 3 hours 13 minutes.
+Daily, 55 trains depart from Leeds, with the first at 00:22 and the last at 23:34.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 | Departs | Arrives | Operator | ||